The Hunt for Carson Wentz and Father’s Day Books

 “Never,” he said.
 “Definitely never.”

-Wentz has confidence he can play faster, he said, because he’s not thinking as much.
-In the Eagles’ OTA workouts—important not just for Wentz, but also for his chemistry with new receivers Alshon Jeffery and Torrey Smith—he said he feels faster and more comfortable in his second year under offensive coordinator Frank Reich.
+Wentz has confidence that he can play faster, he said, because he’s not thinking as much.
+In the Eagles’ OTAs—important not just for Wentz, but also for his chemistry with new receivers Alshon Jeffery and Torrey Smith—he said he feels faster and more comfortable in his second year under offensive coordinator Frank Reich.
 “Way more comfortable,” he said.
 “It’s OTAs, I know.
 But things have slowed down.
 I’m not thinking about everything anymore—last year I was.
 Now I can feel the important things early in the play—where’s my answer, what are my options, what will work?
 It’s a different game when you can dial it down and feel you know what’s important to look for, and you’re not looking at every little thing out there.
-I mean, cover-2 is cover-2.”
+I mean, cover 2 is cover 2.”

 On the topic of hunting, Wentz, who turns 25 this year, did a lot of it with American League MVP and Eagles season-ticket holder Mike Trout, 26.
 “Ducks, geese, sometimes just shooting boxes of shells and getting nothing.
 But there’s nothing like laying in a field, waiting for a shot.
 He’s a ridiculous fan of ours, but we don’t talk sports, really.
 Just life.
 We’ve got a lot of common ground.”